ggurjar333/chatmydocs/README.md

 # chatmydocs - OPENAI
 A streamlit application analyze your documents using llama-index and OpenAI API.

 It helps with your custom knowledge base.

+# Note
 Please fork the repo if you want to use.
 Hence I can also see new features if you build any on top of this.

 ## Environment Variables